abiquo/vagrant-abiquo/README.md

 - `user_data` - An optional user data script to be passed on to the VM.
 If not specified, the plugin adds a simple provision script to ensure SSH keys are injected to the VM.
+- `hwprofile` - If the VDC where you are going to deploy uses hardware profiles, specify the one to use by name.
+Either this or CPU/RAM pair is required.

 Run
 ---